Psykotikism/Mutant_Tanks/INFORMATION.md

 	"Tank #1"
 	{
 		// The Mutant Tank creates lightning storms.
-		// Requires "mt_lightning.smx" to be installed.
+		// Requires "mt_abilities.smx" to be compiled with "mt_lightning.sp" to work.
 		// Note: Only available in Left 4 Dead 2.
 		"Lightning Ability"
 		{